mbert/kubeadm2ha/README.md

 If _kubeadm_ failed to upgrade the cluster it will try to perform a rollback.
 Hence if that happened on the first master, chances are pretty good that the cluster is still intact.
 In that case all you need is to start _docker_, _kubelet_ and _keepalived_ on the secondary masters and then uncordon them (`kubectl uncordon <secondary-master-fqdn>`) to be back where you started from.

 If _kubeadm_ on one of the secondary masters failed you still have a working, upgraded cluster, but without the secondary masters in a somewhat undefined condition.
-You will have to find out what went wrong and join the secondaries manually.
-Once this has succeeded, finish the automatic upgrade process by processing the second half of the playbook only:
+In some cases _kubeadm_ fails if the cluster is still busy after having upgraded the previous master node, so that waiting a bit and running `kubeadm upgrade apply v<VERSION>` may even succeed.
+Otherwise you will have to find out what went wrong and join the secondaries manually.
+Once this has been done, finish the automatic upgrade process by processing the second half of the playbook only:

     ansible-playbook -f <good-number-of-concurrent-processes> -i <your-environment>.inventory cluster-upgrade.yaml --tags nodes